 Here are a few suggestions to make the journey on the road to recovery smoother:

-Addiction is a disability, which means, by law, you’re entitled to take time off work without disclosing the reason for the leave of absence.
+Addiction is a disability, which means that by law you’re entitled to take time off work without disclosing the reason for the leave of absence.
 Ask your doctor or our medical staff to learn more about “The Family Leave Act” and employment rights.

 Legal problems often go hand in hand with addiction.
-Notify your attorney of pending court dates or arrange for someone to be present at the scheduled hearing.
+Notify your attorney of pending court dates or arrange for someone to be present at any scheduled hearings.

 Pinnacle Treatment Centers facilities are CARF accredited with decades of delivering positive, life-changing outcomes for patients, families, and communities.
 Our team of credentialed physicians, nurses, clinicians, administrative and support staff provide a full continuum of quality care that includes detoxification for residential and outpatient clients as well as transitional living programs.
 We treat the individual’s physical, emotional, spiritual, and psychological well-being.Learn More